 If the box is factory finished, I will try to touch up nicks and scratches, but it is impossible to match most finishes, so there will be evidence of use in most cases.

-I cover the bottom of the box with a soft foam pad to prevent scratching or sliding, and to facilitate stacking of boxes of different sizes.
+Depending on the box, I either cover the bottom of the box with a soft foam pad or with soft foam “feet” to reduce scratching or sliding.

 Lining material: I use felt or suede cloth to line the interior of pen boxes.
 These materials provide very good protection for the finish of your pens.
 The photos below show the colors usually available in felt and suede cloth.
 Click on the images for a larger view.